 To further confirm that the fonts have been installed correctly, you can follow the instructions in Step 3: Verify Microsoft Fonts to check the availability of the fonts in your system.

-Step 3: Verify Microsoft Fonts
+Step 3: Verify Microsoft Fonts on Fedora

 By default, Microsoft Fonts should be available in most applications.
 To confirm, you can launch the font application: